department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 ## How do I find out if I qualify for beneficiary travel reimbursement?

 There are two types of beneficiary travel reimbursement, and you may qualify for one or both.
-**To qualify for general health care travel reimbursement, you need to meet at least one of the following criteria.
+**To qualify for general health care travel reimbursement, you need to meet at least one of these criteria.
 You:**

 - Have a VA disability rating (a rating that measures how bad or severe a disability is) of 30% or more, **or**
 - Are traveling for treatment of a service-related condition, even if your VA disability rating is less than 30%, **or**